rusefi/rusefi_documentation/Support/Support.md

 A: Slack is a group chat available via browser and phone app.
 After initial problem statement is defined on https://rusefi.com/forum/ Slack often comes handy for follow-up discussion.
 Slack registration http://rusefi.com/slack/ and login https://rusefi.slack.com/

+## Q: do you guys prefer short text descriptions or long text descriptions?

+A: We prefer longer problem descriptions with as much of supporting material as possible.
+Screen shots, videos etc.
+Just a reminder that to attach a screen shot to the forum post you LITERLLY need to hit under 6 keys.

+"ctrl-print screen" or "alt-print screen" to take a screenshot into clipboard "ctrl-v" to attach image from clipboard into forum post.

 ## Q: What is the preferred way of posting videos?